mattdsteele/steele.blue/content/blog/2020-07-06-jamstack-mashups.md

 The whole thing is hosted on a CDN, populates a serverless database via a serverless functions, and is easily in the free tier of cloud services.

-So get yourself back in the 2009 mindset: throw on a [Girl Talk](https://www.youtube.com/watch?v=vU62x2PnSO4) album and build the mashup of your dreams.
+So get yourself back in the 2009 mindset, throw on a [Girl Talk](https://www.youtube.com/watch?v=vU62x2PnSO4) album, and build the mashup of your dreams.